Kunstbanause/Last64/last64_bloom/TASKS.md

     - Player movespeed
     - More enemy spawn
     - Faster projectile speed
-    - More xp per enemy
+    - More xp when collecting a xp shard
 - Different enemy types
     - Shooter
     - etc...